Amog-OS/AmogOS/README.md

 `chad AmogOS vs bloated mainstream distro` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

 ## Install:
-**Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html .**
+**Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html.**

 **We are not resposible for ANY KIND DATA LOSS or any kind of problem not relating to AMOGOS**

-NOTE: We have both armhf/raspberry pi and x86_64 builds.
-Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names.
+NOTE: We have both Raspberry Pi and x86_64 builds.
+Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names in their respective releases.

 **For x64 users : It takes like a whole 69 secs to load the UI from usb boot so be patient!**